How the DMV Point System works & what to do

 Cell phone violation and points

-Talking on the cell phone – VC 23123 – does NOT put a point on your license, and it will not affect your insurance.
-However be aware the California Legislature is considering passing a new law to make a second time cell phone violation count as a DMV point so it’s quite possible at some point in the future a second time cell phone violation will count as a DMV point.
+Talking on the cell phone - VC 23123 - does NOT put a point on your license, and it will not affect your insurance.
+However be aware the California Legislature is considering passing a new law to make a second time cell phone violation count as a DMV point so it's quite possible at some time in the future a second time cell phone violation will count as a DMV point.

 - Running a red light